-Review of Previo ous Housing Element Programs

-2014-2021

-Goal: HE-1, Housing Quality.
-Promote th

-standards, offers a variety of hous is, and enhances existing

-Delieur neighborhoods, services, and the

-Policy: HE-1.A: Maintain and enforce deve neighborhoods for housing of all i le durable housing and safe

-Program HE-1.A Accomplishments/Status Delete/Continue/Modify?
+Review of Previo ous Housing Element Programs 2014-2021 · • Goal: HE-1, Housing Quality.
+Promote th standards, offers a variety of hous is, and enhances existing Deliau neighborhoods, services, and the Policy: HE-1.A: Maintain and enforce deve neighborhoods for housing of all in le aurable nousing and safe Program HE-1.A Accomplishments/Status Delete/Continue/Modify?
 Housing Inspection Program.
-The City's Building Continue, ongoing program

-On a request basis, the City will Department is responsible

-inspect residential properties to for building and zoning code

-identify and Health and Safety inspections.
-Buildings found

-Standards violations or other to be in violation of Health

-Building Code violations in need and Safety Standards and/or

-of correction.
-Building Codes are required

-to be rehabilitated as

-necessary to meet current

-codes and standards.
-The

-program has been fairly

-effective in the inspection of

-housing.
-However, no

-specific inspection statistics

-are available.

-This is an ongoing program

-for reported code violations.

-This program is effective

-and will be continued .

-Policy: , ent to integrate housing types s erving a range of

-households.
+The City's Building Continue, ongoing program On a request basis, the City will Department is responsible inspect residential properties to for building and zoning code identify and Health and Safety inspections.
+Buildings found Standards violations or other to be in violation of Health Building Code violations in need and Safety Standards and/or of correction.
+Building Codes are required to be rehabilitated as necessary to meet current codes and standards.
+The program has been fairly effective in the inspection of housing.
+However, no specific inspection statistics are available.
+This is an ongoing program for reported code violations.
+This program is effective and will be continued .
+Policy: 5 ent to integrate housing types s erving a range of households.
 Program HE-1.B Accomplishments/Status Delete/Continue/Modify?

-•

-Housing Rehabilitation This is an ongoing program, the City typically Continue, ongoing

-Program.
-Continue applying for Community Development Block program

-Grant (CDBG) funding for this processes an average of two housing rehabilitation

-program.
-Programs for housing loans per year and

-rehabilitation shall be maintains a CDBG

-publicized through the Revolving Loan Fund for

-development of informational the Program.
-This program

-brochures made available at is effective and will be

-City Hall, the public library, and continued.

-other public places as continued.

-appropriate.

-appropriate.
+Housing Rehabilitation This is an ongoing Continue, ongoing Program.
+Continue applying for program, the City typically program Community Development Block processes an average of Grant (CDBG) funding for this two housing rehabilitation program.
+Programs for housing loans per year and rehabilitation shall be maintains a CDBG publicized through the Revolving Loan Fund for development of informational the Program.
+This program brochures made available at is effective and will be City Hall, the public library, and continued. other public places as appropriate.

-Policy: HE-1.C: Review all development paneighborhoods and housing oppo Program HE.1-C First Time Homebuyers Recently, the City was able to Continue, ongoing program Program.
-The City has not renew the First-time Buyers received funding for this program in recent years for a variety of in process, no loans have reasons.
-However, the City been awarded as of yet. will endeavor to promote the However, through the City's First-Time Homebuyers Community Housing Program to assist in the home- Improvement Program (CHIP) buying opportunities for lower- which provides housing for income households. lower-income households, 82 new single family homes have been constructed.
+Policy: HE-1.C: Review all development p neighborhoods and housing oppo u .
+Program HE.1-C Delete/Continue/Modify?
+Program HE.1-C First Time Homebuyers Program.
+The City has not received funding for this program in recent years for a variety of reasons.
+However, the City will endeavor to promote the City's First-Time Homebuyers Program to assist in the home- buying opportunities for lower- income households.
+Recently, the City was able to Delete/Continue/Modify?
+Continue, ongoing program be continued.
+Policy: HE-1.D: Annually review the City General Plan, Housing Element, and Municipal Code to analyze the effectiveness of the goals, policies, programs, and codes and assist in the development of housing for all Orland residents.
+Program HE-1.D Accomplishments/Status Delete/Continue/Modify?
+Infrastructure Provision This is an ongoing program, Continue, ongoing program and Financing.
+The City continues to evaluate Minimize infrastructure existing and potential costs for residential infrastructure financing development by identifying measures for their ability infrastructure to meet needs without an needs and coordinating adverse impact on and streamlining housing infrastructure financing costs. programs.
 This program is effective and will be continued.
-Policy: HE 1 D: Annually review the City (and Municipal Code roncy.
-HE-1.D: Annually review the City General Plan, Housing Element, and Municipal Code to analyze the effectiveness of the goals, policies, programs, and codes and assist in the development of housing for all Or codes and assist in the Program HE-1.D Accomplishments/Status Delete/Continue/Modi Infrastructure Provision This is an ongoing program.
-Continue, ongoing progran and Financing.
-The City continues to evaluate Minimize infrastructure existing and potential costs for residential infrastructure financing development by identifying measures for their ability infrastructure to meet needs without an needs and coordinating adverse impact on and streamlining housing infrastructure financing costs. programs.
-This program is effective 1 3 and will be continued.
-Policy: promote dwelling lifespan.
-Program HE-1.E Accomplishments/Status Delete/Continue/Modify?
-General Plan and Housing Continue, ongoing progran Element Periodic Review and the City continues to review Update.
+Policy: HE-1.E: Encourage the maintenan promote dwelling lifespan. ce of existing housing to preven t deterioration and Program HE-1.E Accomplishments/Status Delete/Continue/Modify?
+General Plan and Housing Continue, ongoing program Element Periodic Review and the City continues to review Update.
 Maintain a General the General Plan and Plan and Housing Element that Housing Element on an contains current data and is annual basis as required by effective in implementing state law housing goals.
-This program is effective = 2 and will be continued.
+This program is effective and will be continued.